 Hilda Amalia Pasolli, Ph.D.Research Associate Professor

 Dr. Pasolli received her Ph.D. in chemical sciences from the Cordoba National University in Argentina in 1993.
 She conducted postdoctoral research in the department of neurobiology at Heidelberg University in Germany from 1994 until 1998.
 She then returned to Cordoba as assistant professor and researcher at the Center for Electron Microscopy.
 She joined the Fuchs lab at Rockefeller as a research assistant professor in 2002 and was promoted to research associate professor in 2008.
-Dr. Pasolli was the recipient of the Diatome Award for her work on electron microscopy of skin, presented at the 2005 and 2011 Microscopy and Microanalysis meetings.
+Dr. Pasolli was twice the recipient of the Diatome Award for her work on electron microscopy of skin, presented at the 2005 and 2011 Microscopy and Microanalysis meetings.